History of manual cranial technique

 Descartes’ pre-occupation here is the pineal gland, which he saw as the physical expression of will and direction in the human organism.
 His physiological concepts of animal spirits and vital spirits, while couched in 17th century terms, are not wholly incompatible with a modern understanding of ion potentials in nerves.

-The question of whether Rene Descartes prior to 1677 had ever imputed or observed the existence of the cranial rhythm, that William G Sutherland would investigate and understand in the twentieth century, is purely speculative.
+The question of whether Rene Descartes had ever imputed or observed the existence of the cranial rhythm, that William G Sutherland would later investigate and understand in the twentieth century, is purely speculative.

 This illustration alone hints at such a link.
 Nevertheless, the similarities between the meaning of Descartes’ illustration and Sutherland’s Primary Respiratory Mechanism (that produces the cranial rhythm) are striking and thought provoking for cranial therapists and researchers in the modern era.